ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 ### Using Spell Enhancements

-When you cast a spell, you may choose to apply any or all spell enhancements you know that apply to it.
-You choose when you cast the spell, and can choose different enhancements whenever you cast it.
+You may choose to apply any or all spell enhancements you know each time you cast a spell.
 These can dramatically change what your spells are capable of.

 ## Spell Mechanics